L-chaCon/gator/README.md

 # Gator - RSS Feed Aggregator

+> [!Note]
+> This project was built as part of the Boot.dev curriculum.
+All credit for the project design, requirements, and learning objectives goes to Boot.dev.
+This is a guided project from their Go course focusing on building real-world applications with Go and PostgreSQL.

 A powerful CLI tool for aggregating and managing RSS feeds.
 Gator allows you to collect RSS feeds from across the internet, store posts in a PostgreSQL database, and browse aggregated content directly from your terminal.

 ## Features